huggingface/blog/safetensors-security-audit.md

 the hood, which is inherently unsafe.
 (Sources: [1](https://huggingface.co/docs/hub/security-pickle), [2, video](https://www.youtube.com/watch?v=2ethDz9KnLk), [3](https://github.com/pytorch/pytorch/issues/52596))

-With pickle, it is possible to write a malicious file posing as a model that gives full control of a user's computer to an attacker without the user's knowledge. could gain full control of the computer and steal all their bitcoins 😓.
+With pickle, it is possible to write a malicious file posing as a model that gives full control of a user's computer to an attacker without the user's knowledge, could gain full control of the computer and steal all their bitcoins 😓.

 While this vulnerability in pickle is widely known in the computer security world (and is acknowledged in the PyTorch [docs](https://pytorch.org/docs/stable/generated/torch.load.html)), it’s not common knowledge in the broader ML community.